Mexican Senate passes labor overhaul to ensure union freedom

 Since President Andres Manuel Lopez Obrador took office Dec.
 1, labor unions already have staged a wave of strikes and formed new federations to take advantage of the greater freedom.

-The bill approved Monday night now goes to the president to be signed into law.
+The bill now goes to the president to be signed into law.